algolia/algolia-react-boilerplate/README.md

   - Colour
   - Size
   - Price
+    - The price should display correctly according to the currency.
+Please check the price component file where you can change the decimals as well.

 You can define whether you want each attribute shown by adjusting `PDPHitSections` in `/config/hitsConfig`